noun: regretful acknowledgement of an inappropriate action or failure

 Even at that stage Mr.Robinson could have acknowledged that his actions might have caused the damage and introduced an apology rather than flat denial.
 As part of the restoration, he could have offered to help Mr.Tiller put things right.
 After all, Mr.Robinson had not deliberately done anything with the intent to damage Mr.Tillers property.

 How different are the ways we counsel children and adults to act when they have injured others?
 Parents, or at least good parents, teach children to take responsibility when they have wronged another: 'Apologise and make amends'.
 In contrast, when it comes to adults, the legal profession typically counsels the opposite.
 Most legals focus on how to deny responsibility, including what defence strategy a client might have against a claim and how to react to any counterclaims.
 If a member of the legal profession contemplates an apology, it may well be with a sceptical eye: "Don't risk an apology, it will just create liability".
 The former does not consider the ‘Compensation Act 2006, Section 2’ in which it clearly states in the guidance for judges in English Courts, ‘An apology, offer of treatment or another redress, shall not of itself amount to an admission of negligence or breach of statutory duty’.

 While the solicitor-client relationship is, of course, different from the parent-child relationship, the fact that parents frequently advise children to apologise, but that lawyers rarely advise clients to apologise,' ought to give us pause in our thinking.
 The failure to apologise can be a central factor in escalating conflict and compounding hurt.
-The longer the time lapse in not accepting responsibility, makes the hurt person more bitter, questioning all they had always believed was the correct response to an action and does not satisfy any tenet to restorative justice..
+The longer the time lapse in not accepting responsibility, makes the hurt person more bitter, questioning all they had always believed was the correct response to an action and does not satisfy any journey route to restorative justice, or any closure.